georust/rinex/rinex-cli/README.md

 Several analysis can be stacked to the generated report, like `--sv-epoch` or sample rate analysis with `--epoch-hist`.
 Refer to their [dedicated page](doc/analysis.md) documentation.

+## IONEX as primary file

+Refer to [this page](doc/ionex.md) to understand what can possibly be done if "--fp" is a IONEX file.

 ## File generation